“No one had more guts than Judy.” – Sid Luft

 Per the assistant director’s notes: JG called for 8 a.m. in makeup – 10 a.m. on set – arrived in makeup at 9:35 a.m. – 1hr 35 minutes late; At 9:40 a.m. in the makeup department, Judy Garland had an appendicitis attack and was taken to the studio hospital where Dr. Jones called her doctor and it was decided to give her heat treatment for 45 minutes at the end of which time she would be able to work.
 Judy was dismissed at 10:40 a.m.

-June 26, 1953: In his syndicated column, Bob Thomas focuses on actress Mary McCarty and makes a rare mention of Judy’s 1930 short Bubbles which by this point had been forgotten by most and did not resurface until a print was found in time to be included in the 1994 laserdisc set “Judy Garland The Golden Years At MGM” boxed set.
+June 26, 1953: In his syndicated column, Bob Thomas focuses on actress Mary McCarty and mentions Judy’s 1930 short Bubbles which by this point had been forgotten by most and did not resurface until a print was found in time to be included in the 1994 laserdisc set “Judy Garland The Golden Years At MGM” boxed set.

 June 26, 1962: This photo was taken on the set of I Could Go On Singing which was currently filming in England.
-It was Judy’s final film and was a couple of years ago in a sparkling new transfer on Blu-ray by Twilight Time.
+It was Judy’s final film and was released on May 10, 2016, in a sparkling new transfer on Blu-ray by Twilight Time.
 The limited edition (3k copies only) has sold out but copies can be found on eBay.

 June 26, 1963: Judy had just completed the taping of her first show for “The Judy Garland Show” and the reports after the taping, as this article indicates, were positive.